kwangbkim/blncd/README.md

 [![NPM](https://nodei.co/npm/blncd.png?downloads=true)](https://nodei.co/npm/blncd/)

 ## Usage
 Install the module with: `npm install blncd -g`
 This will install a thin API client on your command line.
-That exists under a separate repository: [https://github.com/kwangbkim/blncd-cli](https://github.com/kwangbkim/blncd-cli)
+Code for this exists under a separate repository: [https://github.com/kwangbkim/blncd-cli](https://github.com/kwangbkim/blncd-cli)

 Details on using the cli/email interface can be found on at the blncd homepage.
 [http://blncd.io/usage](http://blncd.io/usage)

-## Client

 ## License
 Copyright (c) 2016 Kwang Kim